Samael1254/miniRT/README.md

 ### TODO MANDATORY

 #### PARSING
-- Specify all errors
 - Change warnings to errors in the end
-- Handle omments with space after
+- Handle comments with space after

 ### TODO BONUS